 When there is a need to draw not full circle you can use Arc tool.

-Basic functionalities works same as circle drawing but there is an additional parameter which is an arc angle and a start point.
-After you set arc center point and it's start point you need to indicate an arc angle as well.
-Same as before you can use also numeric keys to set precise value.
+Basic functionalities work the same as circle drawing.
+But there is an extra parameter which is an arc angle and a start point.
+After you set the arc center point and its start point you need to show an arc angle as well.
+Same as before you can use also numeric keys to set precise values.

-The difference between those two geometric entities is that a Circle is an full Arc with 360° angle.
-When you open Entity Info tray window you see proper entity type and same as with circle you can check and change basic parameters like radius and segment amount.
+The difference between those two geometric entities is that a Circle is a full Arc with a 360° angle.
+When you open the Entity Info tray window you can see the proper entity type.
+The same as with the circle you can check and change basic parameters like radius and segment amount.

 What is curve geometry?

-Any circle or arc can be transformed to a group of edges.
-For example if you select circle edge and open context menu you find there Explode function.
-When you explode circle shape every segment of the circle is a separate edge.
+Any circle or arc can be transformed into a group of edges.
+For example, if you select circle edge and open the context menu you find there Explode function.
+When you explode a circle shape every segment of the circle is a separate edge.

-If you select few edges which are connected to each other you can use context menu: Weld function.
-As a result you get a Curve.
-In other words the curve geometry is a group of connected edges which are not a full circle or an arc.
+If you select a few edges that are connected to each other you can use the context menu: Weld function.
+As a result, you get a Curve.
+In other words, the curve geometry is a group of connected edges that are not a full circle or an arc.

 Create an arc between two edges

-To draw and arc between edges just do a few simple steps:
+To draw an arc between edges do a few simple steps:

 - select two edges